nghlt/Downgrade-MAS-Applications/README.md

 - Click on the Download button from App Store to start download your app.
 After downloaded, MAS failed to install the app because of SSL verification.

-- Look at response of a requestm like this:
+- Look at response of a request like this:

 ```
 https://p41-buy.itunes.apple.com/WebObjects/MZBuy.woa/wa/buyProduct?guid=*
 ```
- from `appstoreagent` on Proxyman, try to find the key `softwareVersionExternalIdentifiers`.
+ from `appstoreagent` process on Proxyman, try to find the key `softwareVersionExternalIdentifiers`.
 There is a list of app version IDs under this key.
 The newest version is at the bottom.
 Choose the version that you want to downgrade.

 ![](https://raw.githubusercontent.com/trungnghiatn/Downgrade-MAS-Applications/master/Images/app-version-ids.png)